-In the Investment Restriction Industry Notification (No.15/2017) issued by Myanmar Investment Committee (MIC) based on the Investment Act announced on April 10, 2017, 9 industries for which of "investment activities are only to be implemented by the federal government, 12 industries for which "investment activities are not allowed by foreign investors," 22 industries for which "Investment activities are not allowed by foreign investors, and 126 industries for which "investment activities are allowed only when approved by the related government ministry," are stipulated as industries for which investment is restricted.
+In the Investment Restriction Industry Notification (No.15/2017) issued by Myanmar Investment Committee (MIC) based on the Investment Act announced on April 10, 2017, 9 industries for which "investment activities are only to be implemented by the federal government," 12 industries for which "investment activities are not allowed by foreign investors," 22 industries for which "Investment activities are allowed by foreign investors only in the form of joint investment between Myanmar citizens and business entities owned by Myanmar citizens," and 126 industries for which "investment activities are allowed only when approved by the related government ministry," are stipulated as industries for which investment is restricted.

 The Myanmar government has no commitments under the WTO GATS for a majority of services (its Schedule of Commitments only partially liberalizes tourism and travel services).
-Therefore, this amendment of the Investment Law does not violate GATS.
+Therefore, the revised investment law does not violate GATS.
+However, it is desirable that efforts toward liberalization be made under the spirit of the WTO and the GATS.